yocontra/node-gdal-next/README.md

 - Built-in support for HDF5, NetCDF, GRIB, WMS, WMTS, WCS and FlatGeobuf (since 3.3)
 - Numerous bugfixes including a number of memory leaks

-The default install is currently the 3.2 branch which is bundled with GDAL 3.2.3.
+The default install is currently the 3.3 branch which is bundled with GDAL 3.3.1.
-The 3.3 branch, which introduces a number of significant changes, and is bundled with GDAL 3.3.0, is available by installing `gdal-async@beta`.

 Support for `worker_threads` is planned but it is not a priority project